programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 dtype: int64
 ```

+These results indicate that only 5 columns of our dataset are null-free: id, location, status, page_count, and dish_count.
+The other columns contain as few nulls as 586 or as many as the entire column.

 #### Removing Columns Based on Missing Data
 It may be reasonable to assume that columns containing a majority of (or entirely) null values would not be useful for displaying in a final dataset used for analysis.
 Therefore, it is possible to remove all columns where a certain percentage or more of the entries within contain nulls.
 Pandas has a built-in function `df.dropna()` which will remove missing values from columns or rows.